Skip to main content Skip to footer site map

 What Is Year-End Payroll?

-Year-end payroll is the careful review and verification of your financial information during the fourth quarter of the calendar year through the first quarter of the following year.
+Year-end payroll is the careful review and verification of your financial information from the fourth quarter of the calendar year through the first quarter of the following year.
 Businesses are responsible for year-end payroll tasks related to employee payments and records, including:

 • Accurately calculating tax liabilities, employee compensation, and deductions to be withheld from employee paychecks.